sungl123456/37lamdaA/README.md

 ```

-The data mentioned above will be disrupted as mixture-based unit for training and evalidation.
+The data mentioned above will be disrupted as a mixture-based unit for training and evalidation.

 ## Generate models for prediction
 To generate models for the whole dataset with the descriptors contribute the most, do: